EU states warn of risks to vaccination credibility as Pfizer slows supplies

 The EU has secured nearly 2.3 billion doses of COVID-19 vaccines and candidates from six firms, but most are yet to be approved.
 Decisions on AstraZeneca and Johnson & Johnson vaccines are expected in late January and in February respectively.

-Reporting by Francesco Guarascio @fraguarascio in Brussels; additional reporting by Andrius Sytas in VILNIUS, Tsevetelia Tsolova in SOFIA, Radu Marinas in BUCHAREST and Elvira Pollina in MILAN, Gwladys Fouche in OSLO, Sabine Siebold in BERLIN, David Ljunggren in OTTAWA, Manojna Maddipatla in Bengaluru; Editing by Philippa Fletcher
+Reporting by Francesco Guarascio in Brussels; additional reporting by Andrius Sytas in VILNIUS, Tsevetelia Tsolova in SOFIA, Radu Marinas in BUCHAREST, Elvira Pollina and Valentina Za in MILAN, Gwladys Fouche in OSLO, Sabine Siebold in BERLIN, David Ljunggren in OTTAWA, and Manojna Maddipatla in Bengaluru; Editing by Philippa Fletcher and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.